-"Nipisi Pipeline" means the pipeline system and related facilities that Pembina has agreed to construct pursuant to the Nipisi TSAs and which Pembina expects to consist of a combination of newly constructed and existing 16-inch and 20-inch diameter pipeline and related facilities with a current design capacity of 100,000 bpd, and a potential expansion capacity of up to 200,000 bpd (subject to confirmed customer support and regulatory approval for such expansion), of blended heavy oil transportation service for product received at Utikuma, Alberta and delivered to Edmonton, Alberta.
-See "General Development of Pembina - Developments in 2010 and Year to Date 2011- Oil Sands & Heavy Oil - Nipisi and Mitsue Pipelines";
+"Nipisi Pipeline" means the pipeline system and related facilities that Pembina has constructed pursuant to the Nipisi TSAs and which consists of a combination of newly constructed and existing 16 inch, 20 inch and 24 inch diameter pipeline and related facilities with a current design capacity of 100,000 bpd, and a potential expansion capacity of up to 200,000 bpd (subject to confirmed customer support and regulatory approval for such expansion), of blended heavy oil transportation service for product received at Utikuma, Alberta and delivered to Edmonton, Alberta.
+See "General Developments of Pembina - Developments in 2011 and Year to Date 2012 - Oil Sands & Heavy Oil - Nipisi Pipeline and Mitsue Pipeline";

 "Nipisi TSAs" means the transportation service agreements entered into among Pembina, POSP Limited Partnership, Cenovus Energy Inc. (formerly EnCana Corporation), CNRL and Pembina Midstream Limited Partnership in respect of the Nipisi Pipeline.
-See "General Development of Pembina - Developments in 2010 and Year to Date 2011-Oil Sands & Heavy Oil - Nipisi and Mitsue Pipelines";
+See "General Developments of Pembina - Developments in 2011 and Year to Date 2012 - Oil Sands & Heavy Oil - Nipisi Pipeline and Mitsue Pipeline";